mikestefanello/pagoda/README.md

 Since this repository is a _template_ and not a Go _library_, you **do not** use `go get`.

 By default, you should be able to access the application in your browser at `localhost:8000`.
-This can be changed via the [configuration](#configuration).

-By default, your data will be stored within the `dbs` directory.
-If you ever want to quickly delete all data just remove this directory.
+Your data will be stored within the `dbs` directory.
+If you ever want to quickly delete all data, just remove this directory.

+These settings, and many others, can be changed via the [configuration](#configuration).

-### Running tests
+### Live reloading

-To run all tests in the application, execute `make test`.
-This ensures that the tests from each package are not run in parallel.
-This is required since many packages contain tests that connect to the test database which is stored in memory and reset automatically for each package.
+Rather than using `make run`, if you prefer live reloading so your app automatically rebuilds and runs whenever you save code changes, start by installing [air](https://github.com/air-verse/air) by running `make air-install`, then use `make watch` to start the application with automatic live reloading.

 ## Service container

 The container is located at `pkg/services/container.go` and is meant to house all of your application's services and/or dependencies.
 It is easily extensible and can be created and initialized in a single call.
 The services currently included in the container are:

+- Authentication
+- Cache
 - Configuration
-- Cache
 - Database
+- Files
+- Mail
 - ORM
+- Tasks
+- Validator
 - Web
-- Validator
-- Authentication
-- Mail
-- Template renderer
-- Tasks
-- Files

 A new container can be created and initialized via `services.NewContainer()`.
-It can be later shutdown via `Shutdown()`.
+It can be later shutdown via `Shutdown()`, which will attempt to gracefully shutdown all services.

 ### Dependency injection